For his next act, genome wiz Craig Venter takes on aging

 The company’s initial treatment targets will be some of the toughest age-related diseases: cancer, diabetes and obesity, heart and liver diseases, and dementia.

 Venter said the company will start first with cancer.
-It has teamed up with the Moores Cancer Center at the University of California, San Diego, with the goal of sequencing the genomes of everyone who comes there for treatment, currently about 4,000 to 5,000 patients a year, as well as doing a full genome sequence on their tumors.
+It has teamed up with the Moores Cancer Center at the University of California, San Diego, with the goal of sequencing the genomes of everyone who comes there for treatment, as well as doing a full genome sequence on their tumors.

-“Cancer is one of the most actionable areas right now with genomic-based therapies,” Venter said, adding that cancer is just the starting point.
+“Cancer is one of the most actionable areas right now with genomic-based therapies,” Venter said, adding that cancer is “just the first of a multitude of diseases we will be sequencing this year.”

-“We’re not just focusing on disease,” he said.
-Rather, he sees the database has a means of getting concrete answers to the question of nature versus nurture.

-“From your genome, we will know everything about who your ancestors were genetically, what you got from them, your type of memory, your type of fundamental metabolism, even whether you are an optimist or a pessimist,” he said.

 In addition to UCSD, the company has established strategic collaborations with privately held Metabolon Inc of North Carolina, a company that focuses on biochemical profiling, as well as his own J. Craig Venter Institute, a nonprofit genomics research institute.